|Amateur Hour||Island Basing Street||Richard Digby-Smith||Feb 1974|

 There were confrontations about mixes.
 The proles – i.e. those of us who actually played the music – were excluded from the mixing process.
 Thus there were various surprises in store upon hearing rough mixes.
 On ‘Falling in Love’, for example, there’s a break where the guitar is clearly too quiet.
 My remark about this did not go down well.
 However, and obviously prior to rough mixes, the ongoing problem was about how much time to spend getting a decent bass sound, about which I naturally had certain opinions.
 I suppose it depended upon whether you were attached to the notion of a good bass sound.
 I was, very.

 Here, in response to regular queries, is how the bass was recorded.
 I had the sound figured out before I joined the band but I was playing a Fender Mustang, given the unattainable price of a 4001 in those days, and even more so in these, actually.
 But once unlimited budgets were in the air (ha! the innocence of youth), I finally got hold of a 4001.
-Round-wound Rotosounds, one gauge thinner than the standard, a plectrum and an H&H combo.
+Round-wound Rotosounds, one gauge thinner than the standard, a plectrum and an H&H amp.
 This was a transistor amp, which I turned up very loud to get some distortion.
 It was miked and DI’d, but the mic was where the sound came from.
-Some compression in the control room, but not much.
+There was some compression in the control room, but not much.
+The H&H in fact had a ‘sustain’ switch, which probably did the job.
 I always used to find that the closer I was to the amp and cabinet, the more responsive the bass felt, so that was what I used to do.
+The mystery of where my amp went – along with my royalties, it also ‘mysteriously disappeared’ – was recently revealed by Hungarians.

 My sonic requirements were sometimes achieved, as on the track ‘Barbecutie’, and sometimes not, as on ‘Amateur Hour’.
 On this latter tune, I was requested to replace the (to my ears well-recorded) amped bass by my D/I’d retake using a plonking old Fender Precision.
 Having to replace a well-performed part on sonic grounds was the ultimate indignity, given the sound which I was aiming for, and which I was generally achieving.
 The bass part itself was identical, although performed with perhaps less enthusiasm.
 Actually there is no ‘perhaps’ about it; I did it standing in the control room, fuming, and immediately went home as soon as it was done, without waiting for a playback.

 The Precision belonged to a bass player who later replaced me.
-The gold disc for Kimono, awarded to each band member some weeks after my departure, never reached me and its location remains ‘unknown’ to the present.
+The gold disc for Kimono, awarded to each band member some weeks after my departure, mysteriously disappeared (“It might be in my loft, I’ll have a look”, said an alumni, who promptly did nothing of the sort.
+However, a mere forty 40 years later, guess what?
+Armed only with a credit card, I was kindly allowed to purchase my own gold record.
+And they say that capitalists are hard-hearted bastards and that Beethoven was deaf.
 It’s a funny old world and no mistake.

 The bass playing on ‘In My Family’ was described as ‘really wimpy’ by the head Mael, an adjective which I initially presumed was ironic, given the nature of the underlying composition.
 Plus, when the critique was delivered, I must admit I construed it as complimentary; something which is ‘rarely wimpy’, in my book, is no bad thing.
-Better to be rarely wimpy than often wimpy, I thought, and still think However, the context indicated that dialect played a role in our discourse.
+Better to be rarely wimpy than often wimpy, I thought, and still think.
+However, dialect played a role in our discourse.
 There was no retake.
 Listeners can judge for themselves, no doubt.

 Other than that, I think the rehearsal process, which was where the arguments/discussions/whatever took place, was a positive process which improved the final result rather than detracted from it.
 In my recent ‘solo’ life, I have returned to the notion that those musicians who know what to do are best at knowing what they CAN do.